Abra-Sena/Emi_flashcard_Lab4/README.md

 - [x] Add a view for the front side of the flashcard to display the question
 - [x] Add a view for the back side of the flashcard to display the answer
 - [x] Build in logic to show the answer side when the card is tapped
-- [x] Push code to GitHu
+- [x] Push code to GitHub

 ## Optional
 - [x] toggle the flashcard between the question side and the answer side
 - [x] Style the question and answer side of the card to better distinguish between the two sides
 - [x] Add selectable multiple choice answers beneath the card
 - [x] Change the background color of the multiple choice answers when clicked to indicate whether the question waanswered correctly
 - [x] Further customize and style the card